SeanThomasWilliams/notes/PyCon2012/art-of-metaclassing.rst

 - You can create classes programmatically in a function
 - This function is a class factoryv
 - When there is an aspect of class creating that you can't know until execution time
+- If you're not sure if you should use one, do some more research